thobl/external-validity/README.md

   * `girgs/` submodule for generating GIRGs
   * `run/` submodule for python module running the experiments
   * `quick-cliques/` submodule for enumerating maximal cliques

+## Changelog ##

+### 23.10.2022 Bugfix ###

+There was an error in the calculation of the variance of the degree distribution.
+Fixing this error made the following additional changes necessary.

+  * We adjusted the power-law exponents used for the generated networks to again yield graphs with evenly spaced heterogeneity values.
+  * There are few real-world networks with very high or very low heterogeneity values.
+To improve readability, we removed those networks from the main plots and created additional plots that include them.